asusoda/Corundum/CorundumInstaller/Installer-Readme.txt

     However, due to potential licensing issues, you'll have to download zip4j 1.3.2 manually.
 You can find it here: http://mvnrepository.com/artifact/net.lingala.zip4j/zip4j/1.3.2.
 Just download the jar to this directory and run the .bat/sh
+The MANIFEST.mf is merely for the non-gradle build script.